 - People experience sexually charged situations all the time, whereas violence, not so much: Which is precisely why violence should get a freer pass!
 Here, I use that last complaint listed above, sexuality’s ubiquity over extreme violence, as an argument for, rather than against, the double-standard of cinematic violence and sexuality.
 Everyone has sex, most everybody never gets to see military shootouts or kung-fu fistfights or gangster hit-jobs, which is precisely why we should be able to see them!
 Sex is everywhere and relatively easy to access, even if you’re a big loser like me.
 Who cares about seeing sex in film?
 Romance and sensuality are fine, but quite honestly, I don’t need to see Blue is the Warmest Color (BWC, 2013) for the sex precisely because that is not escapist or rare or fascinating to me in a cinematic format.
 What’s so great about seeing sex on-screen?
 What, am I supposed to jack off to this?
 Which leads me to my next point…

 - Am I just supposed to jack off to these sex scenes in movies?
 How in any artistic way are the sex scenes in something like Blue is the Warmest Color different than a pornographic film?
 I’m not dissing BWC or pornography —- I enjoy both of them in their own way, but that is exactly my point!
 Sure, the actors in BWC are not literally having sex during photography, nor are the actors in Zack Snyder’s Watchmen (2009), but how do those scenes not qualify as softcore porn?
-How?!
-How is cinematic sexuality edgy and artistic in one context but misogynistic and crude garbage in the other?

 - Seriously, what is the point to most sex scenes in film?
 Unlike many action scenes or scenes of extreme violence, few scenes of explicit sexuality serve to drive their films forward from a narrative or character development standpoint.
 You may not enjoy action scenes or bloody shootouts in The Raid (2011) or other good action films (action movies aren’t everybody’s thing), but at least they serve a purpose in their story — they drive the plot forward, they serve as obstacles or conflicts for our protagonists to overcome, they pace the narrative, etc. Most sex scenes don’t do any of those things at all.
 They just feel and look awkward, which leads me to my next point…